kkyborg/terapija/README.md

 4. Places nighttime medicines before sleep
 5. Schedules medicines with empty stomach requirements at appropriate times
 6. Adds detailed notes for each medicine to explain special requirements
+7. Ensures proper timing between related medications:
+   - Eutirox taken 30 minutes after waking up, but at least 30 minutes before breakfast
+   - Heferal taken exactly 1 hour before breakfast or 2 hours after dinner on empty stomach
+   - Vitamin C scheduled together with Heferal

+## Visual Formatting

+The schedule uses distinct visual formatting to enhance readability:

+- Medicine names are displayed in UPPERCASE for emphasis
+- Daily events use specific emojis for easy identification:
+  - ☀️ for wake up time
+  - 🥑 for breakfast
+  - 🍗 for lunch
+  - 🍝 for dinner
+  - 🛏️ for sleep time
+  - 💊 for all medicines
+- Blank lines after meal entries for improved visual separation

 ## Customization